-- Internal pulse survey completed in June 2020 - IMF, GDP at current prices based on PPP; and Oliver Wyman; UHNWI defined as individuals with personal financial assets above USD 100 million PWM and The Banker magazine.
-Best Private Bank for Entrepreneurs award 2020 - PVVM and The Banker magazine, Best Private Bank for Entrepreneurs award 2020 - Oliver Wyman; CAGR 2020 to 2024; total financial wealth of households with >USD 1 million wealth - Oliver Wyman; UHNWI defined as individuals with personal financial assets above USD 100 million - Excluding estimated cumulative FX impact - Excluding estimated cumulative FX impact Excluding estimated cumulative FX impact - Refers to global investment banking results from the Investment Bank, APAC advisory and underwriting as well as M&A, DCM and ECM in SUB C&IC.
-Dealogic 2020 YTD as of December 11, 2020 (Global); IPOs and M&A based on volume

-Refers to global investment banking results from the Investment Bank, APAC advisory and underwriting as well as M&A, DCM and ECM in SUB C&IC.
+- 1 For 3Q20 and 2Q20, leverage exposure excludes CHF 110 billion and CHF 104 billion, respectively, of central bank reserves, after adjusting for the dividends paid in 2020 as required by FINMA.
+Including cash held at central banks, our Tier 1 leverage ratio would have been 5.6% for 3Q20 and 5.5% for 2Q20. - 2 For 3Q20 and 2Q20, leverage exposure excludes CHF 110 billion and CHF 104 billion, respectively, of central bank reserves, after adjusting for the dividends paid in 2020 as required by FINMA.
+Including cash held at central banks, our Tier 1 leverage ratio would have been 5.6% for 3Q20 and 5.5% for 2Q20. - 3 Internal pulse survey completed in June 2020 - 4 IMF, GDP at current prices based on PPP; and Oliver Wyman; UHNWI defined as individuals with personal financial assets above USD 100 million - 5 PWM and The Banker magazine, Best Private Bank for Entrepreneurs award 2020 - 6 Oliver Wyman; CAGR 2020 to 2024; total financial wealth of households with >USD 1 million wealth - 7 Oliver Wyman; UHNWI defined as individuals with personal financial assets above USD 100 million - 8 Excluding estimated cumulative FX impact - 9 Excluding estimated cumulative FX impact - 10 Excluding estimated cumulative FX impact - 11 Refers to global investment banking results from the Investment Bank, APAC advisory and underwriting as well as M&A, DCM and ECM in SUB C&IC.
+Dealogic 2020 YTD as of December 11, 2020 (Global); IPOs and M&A based on volume - 12 Refers to global investment banking results from the Investment Bank, APAC advisory and underwriting as well as M&A, DCM and ECM in SUB C&IC.
 Dealogic 2020 YTD as of December 11, 2020 (Global); IPOs and M&A based on volume